lolmaus/ember-element-query/README.md

 Browser support
 ------------------------------------------------------------------------------

+**IE is not supported** because `ember-element-query` uses modern ECMAScript APIs.

-`ember-element-query` is based on [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) which is **not supported by IE**.
+`ember-element-query` is based on [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) which is also not supported by IE.

-As of 2020-06, the following major browsers are supported:
+As of 2020-06, `ResizeObserver` supports the following major browsers:

 * Chrome: 64+ (since 2018-01-23),
 * Firefox: 69+ (since 2019-09-02, desktop only),